tankasaliharshita/Big-Data-Data-Pipeline/README.md

 NOTE: You can always docker-compose down everything and bring it back up with docker-compose up -d too.

-# The Problem

-The objective is to create a data pipeline which processes a simplified version of an in-game stream from a simulated a lacrosse game.
-The game stream has been simplified to only process goals scored.
-There are two parts to this problem:

-* At any point while the game is in progress, the game stream should be converted into a JSON format so the web developers can use it to create a box score page on a website.
-This JSON should be written to the mongodb/sidearm/boxscores collection, and should contain all the data necessary to display the box score page from a single query to the database.

-* When the game is over, the player and team reference data should be updated to reflect the team records and player statistics after the competition has ended.
-Normally you would update the mssql tables, but for this project I will create new tables with the updated data, players2 and teams2 respectively.
-This is mostly because spark does not support row-level updates.

 # Game Stream